jonriggert/jonriggert.github.io/README.md

 # IT & Cloud Systems | AV & Enterprise Infrastructure | Automation

-I started my career in high-pressure live production and AV environments, where reliability and real-time problem-solving were non-negotiable.
-Over the years, I expanded into IT operations, cloud infrastructure, and automation, bridging the gap between enterprise technology, AV systems, and modern cloud solutions.
+I didn’t take the traditional IT path—I built my career from the ground up, starting in high-pressure live production environments before expanding into IT operations, cloud infrastructure, and automation.

+That hands-on experience shaped how I approach technology today.
+I specialize in bridging the gap between enterprise IT, AV systems, and modern cloud solutions—optimizing technology for large-scale organizations while leading teams, managing infrastructure, and driving automation.

-Today, as an IT Operations Supervisor, I oversee infrastructure, security, automation, and enterprise technology strategy.
-I thrive in roles where I can optimize systems, reduce downtime, and implement cloud-driven solutions that improve efficiency across organizations.
+Currently, as an IT Operations Supervisor, I oversee enterprise infrastructure, security, automation, and strategic technology planning.
+I thrive in environments where I can streamline systems, reduce downtime, and implement cloud-driven solutions that create real impact.

-Core Strengths:
+Key Strengths:

 ✔ IT & Cloud Infrastructure (Azure, AWS, Microsoft 365)